jlollis/sicp-solutions/README.md

 For Windows 10, I would highly recommend _[Racket](https://docs.racket-lang.org/sicp-manual/index.html)_.
 Install Racket and add the SICP language package.
 There is also a Linux version available, as well.

 There are other options, but Racket has gotten really good and is much better than anything else I've come across.
-It is a really nice IDE for Scheme Lisp.
+It is a really nice IDE for Scheme.

 ## Resources